kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ Declaration or statement expected - start: 297, end: 298
 ✖ ',' expected - start: 336, end: 339
 ✖ Did you forgot a ']' to match the `[` token? - start: 336, end: 339
-✖ ',' expected - start: 336, end: 339
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 325, end: 339 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 324, end: 339 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 323, end: 339 ✖ ',' expected - start: 336, end: 339
 ✖ ',' expected - start: 336, end: 339
 ✖ The left hand side of the arrow is not destructible  - start: 336, end: 339